 The LG Chem RESU was designed to take some of the strain off your utility electricity supply while giving you some protection from short blackouts.

-If you live in a sunny place, it will be a good way to even out the ups and downs on your solar panel’s and even help you lower your electricity bill.
+If you live in a sunny place, it will be a good way to even out the ups and downs of your solar panels and even help you lower your electricity bill.

 A 3 kWh pack can power an average home for a couple of hours while the 9.8 kWh can push you to almost a day if you are frugal enough.